 This has major implications for taxpayers, citizens and the integrity of the state.
 The real cost of corruption is not just financial loss, reputational damage and penalties — it includes the loss of jobs that would otherwise have been created, loss of income tax due to illegal cash outflows, negative impacts on socioeconomic growth, and the stunting of competitiveness in the country...

-Would you like to comment on this article or view other readers' comments?
+Would you like to comment on this article?

-Register (it's quick and free) or sign in now.
+Sign up (it's quick and free) or sign in now.

 Please read our Comment Policy before commenting.